Geneviève Fraisse

-Geneviève Fraisse (born October 7, 1948, Paris) is a French feminist philosopher.
+Geneviève Fraisse (/fr/; born October 7, 1948) is a French feminist philosopher.

 Early life

-She was born within Murs blancs ("White walls"), a community founded by Emmanuel Mounier at Châtenay-Malabry.
+She was born within Murs blancs ("White walls"), a community founded by Emmanuel Mounier in Châtenay-Malabry.
 Her parents, Paul Fraisse (an author of books of experimental psychology) and Simone Fraisse (an author of books on Charles Péguy, Ernest Renan, and Simone Weil), were both professors at the Sorbonne.
-In May 1968, she is a first year philosophy student at the Sorbonne.
+During the May 68 uprising, she is a first year philosophy student at the Sorbonne.
 She co-funded with Jacques Rancière the journal Les Révoltes logiques ("Logical revolts").